Worldsheet: Wrapping the World in a 3D Sheet for View Synthesis from a Single Image: : Rendering the World in a Sheet

 We use the differentiable mesh renderer in \cite{ravi2020accelerating} so that we can compute the gradients $\partial I_{out} / \partial V^{tgt}$ and $\partial I_{out} / \partial \hat{T}$.
-Through mesh rendering, we also obtain a foreground mask $F_{out}$ with the same size as $I_{out}$, indicating which pixels in the rendered image $I_{out}$ are covered by the mesh and which pixels are from background color, as shown in Figure~\ref{fig:seen_vs_hallucinated} (b).
+Through mesh rendering, we also obtain a foreground mask $F_{out}$ with the same size as $I_{out}$, indicating which pixels in the rendered image $I_{out}$ are covered by the mesh and which pixels are from background color, as shown by the grey area in Figure~\ref{fig:seen_vs_hallucinated} (b).

 Our model is supervised with paired input and target views of a scene (along with their camera poses).
 We use a pixel L1 loss $L^{rgb}_{out} = \|I_{out} - I_{tgt}\|_1 / (W_{im} \cdot H_{im}) $ and a perceptual loss~\cite{wang2018high,wiles2020synsin} $L^{pc}_{out} = P(I_{out}, I_{tgt})$, where $I_{tgt}$ is the ground-truth target view image.
 The model then needs just a single image at test time.